Anza Agadir – A Peaceful Coastal Gem Near Agadir

 There are two markets in Anza: a small daily market in the heart of the village, and a larger Wednesday market, held weekly, where locals sell fresh fish, produce, and traditional goods.

-Moreover, Anza locals are known for being friendly and open, always welcoming conversations with visitors.
+Moreover, Anza agadir locals are known for being friendly and open, always welcoming conversations with visitors.
 Fish consumption is central to daily life, while surf culture is deeply rooted among the youth—seen not just as a sport, but a lifestyle.

 In short, Anza offers an authentic taste of Moroccan coastal life, full of warmth, tradition, and community spirit